 - Medical writer → lead/senior medical writer → director of medical communications

 - Copywriter → content editor → managing editor → editor-in-chief

-- Copywriter → content manager → communications manager → head of communications
+- Copywriter → content manager or content coordinator → communications manager → head of communications

 - Copywriter → content marketing specialist → content marketing manager → marketing manager → director of marketing